-Orbis is dedicated to the treatment and prevention of blindness in the developing world.
+Orbis is dedicated to the treatment and prevention of avoidable blindness.
 Through supporting this project you will enable teachers to educate children on the importance of eye care.
-Few people realise that blindness can result from a disease easily transmitted between infected and healthy eyes by flies or infected clothing, and a lack of clean water to wash.
+Few people realise that, in Ethiopia, blindness can result from a disease easily transmitted between infected and healthy eyes by flies or infected clothing, and a lack of clean water to wash.
 Through educating children we can ensure the next generation in Ethiopia grow up without the threat of avoidable blindness.

 A blinding and life destroying eye disease - trachoma - has blighted the people of Ethiopia.
 Trachoma is born out of poverty, and Ethiopia currently has more people affected by trachoma than any other country in the world.
 A scarcity of trained eye care professionals and services, low awareness of basic eye health and inadequate water and sanitation amenities, all contribute to the high prevalence of trachoma.
 Left untreated, trachoma results in a lifetime of blindness and dependence.